erlang/otp/INSTALL-WIN32.md

 Lets get into more detail:

-`$ ./otp_build autoconf` - This step rebuilds the configure scripts to work correctly in the cygwin environment.
+1.  `$ ./otp_build autoconf` - This step rebuilds the configure scripts
+    to work correctly in the cygwin environment.
 In an ideal world, this would not be needed, but alas, we have encountered several incompatibilities between our distributed configure scripts (generated on a Linux platform) and the cygwin environment over the years.
 Running autoconf on cygwin ensures that the configure scripts are generated in a cygwin-compatible way and that they will work well in the next step.

-`$ ./otp_build configure` - This runs the newly generated configure scripts with options making configure behave nicely.
+2.  `$ ./otp_build configure` - This runs the newly generated configure
+    scripts with options making configure behave nicely.
 The target machine type is plainly `win32`, so a lot of the configure-scripts recognize this awkward target name and behave accordingly.
-The CC variable also makes the compiler be cc.sh, which wraps MSVC++, so all configure tests regarding the C compiler gets to run the right compiler.
+The CC variable also makes the compiler be `cc.sh`, which wraps MSVC++, so all configure tests regarding the C compiler gets to run the right compiler.
 A lot of the tests are not needed on Windows, but I thought it best to run the whole configure anyway.
-The only configure option you might want to supply is `--with-ssl`, which might be needed if you have built your own openssl distribution.
-The Shining Lights distribution should be found automatically by configure, if that fails, add a `--with-ssl=<dir>` that specifies the root directory of your OpenSSL installation.
+The only configure option you might want to supply is `--with-ssl`, which might be needed if you have built your own OpenSSL distribution.
+The Shining Lights distribution should be found automatically by `configure`, if that fails, add a `--with-ssl=<dir>` that specifies the root directory of your OpenSSL installation.

-`$ ./otp_build boot -a` - This uses the bootstrap directory (shipped with the source, `$ERL_TOP/bootstrap`) to build a complete OTP system.
+3.  `$ ./otp_build boot -a` - This uses the bootstrap directory (shipped
+    with the source, `$ERL_TOP/bootstrap`) to build a complete OTP system.
 It first builds an emulator and sets up a minimal OTP system under `$ERL_TOP/bootstrap`, then starts to compile the different OTP compilers to make the `$ERL_TOP/bootstrap` system potent enough to be able to compile all Erlang code in OTP.
 Then, all Erlang and C code under `$ERL_TOP/lib` is built using the bootstrap system, giving a complete OTP system (although not installed).
 When this is done, one can run Erlang from within the source tree, just type `$ERL_TOP/bin/erl` and you should have a prompt.
 If you omit the -a flag, you'll get a smaller system, that might be useful during development.
 Now exit from Erlang and start making a release of the thing:

-`$ ./otp_build release -a` - Builds a commercial release tree from the source tree, default is to put it in `$ERL_TOP/release/win32`, you can give any directory as parameter (Cygwin style), but it doesn't really matter if you're going to build a self extracting installer too.
+4.  `$ ./otp_build release -a` - Builds a commercial release tree from the
+    source tree, default is to put it in `$ERL_TOP/release/win32`, you can give any directory as parameter (Cygwin style), but it doesn't really matter if you're going to build a self extracting installer too.
 You could of course build release to the final directory and then run `./Install.exe` standing in the directory where the release was put, that will create a fully functional OTP installation.
-But let's make the nifty
+But let's make the nifty installer:
-installer:

-`$ ./otp_build installer_win32` - Create the self extracting installer
+5.  `$ ./otp_build installer_win32` - Create the self extracting installer
     executable.
-The executable `otp_win32_<OTP version>.exe` will be placed in the top directory of the release created in the previous step.
+The executable `otp_win32_%OTP-REL%.exe` will be placed in the top directory of the release created in the previous step.
 If no release directory is specified, the release is expected to have been built to `$ERL_TOP/release/win32`, which also will be the place where the installer executable will be placed.
-If you specified some other directory for the release (i.e.
-`./otp_build release -a /tmp/erl_release`), you're expected to give the same parameter here, (i.e. `./otp_build installer_win32 /tmp/erl_release`).
+If you specified some other directory for the release (i.e. `./otp_build release -a /tmp/erl_release`), you're expected to give the same parameter here, (i.e. `./otp_build installer_win32 /tmp/erl_release`).
 You need to have a full NSIS installation and `makensis.exe` in your path for this to work of course.
 Once you have created the installer, you can run it to install Erlang/OTP in the regular way, just run the executable and follow the steps in the installation wizard.
-To get all default settings in the installation without any questions asked, you run the executable with the parameter `/S` (capital S). like in:
+To get all default settings in the installation without any questions asked, you run the executable with the parameter `/S` (capital S) like in:

         $ cd $ERL_TOP
-    $ release/win32/otp_win32_R13B04 /S
+        $ release/win32/otp_win32_%OTP-REL% /S
         ...

-and after a while Erlang will have been installed in `C:\Program Files\erl5.7.5`, with shortcuts in the menu etc.
+    and after a while Erlang/OTP-%OTP-REL% will have been installed in `C:\Program Files\erl%ERTS-VSN%\`, with shortcuts in the menu etc.

-*NOTE* Beginning with R9C, the Windows installer does *not* add Erlang to the system wide path.
-If one wants to have Erlang in the path, one has to add it by hand.

     The necessary setup of an Erlang installation is actually done by the program `Install.exe`, which resides in the release top.
 That program creates `.ini`-files and copies the correct boot scripts.
-If one has the correct directory tree (like after a `./otp_build release -a`), only the running of Install.exe is necessary to get a fully functional OTP.
+If one has the correct directory tree (like after a `./otp_build release -a`), only the running of `Install.exe` is necessary to get a fully functional OTP.
 What the self extracting installer adds is (of course) the possibility to distribute the binary easily, together with adding shortcuts to the Windows start menu.
 There is also some adding of entries in the registry, to associate `.erl` and `.beam` files with Erlang and get nifty icons, but that's not something you'll really need to run Erlang.
 The registry is also used to store uninstall information, but if one has not used the self extracting installer, one cannot (need not) do any uninstall, one just scratches the release directory and everything is gone.
 Erlang/OTP does not *need* to put anything in the Windows registry at all, and does not if you don't use the self extracting installer.
 In other words the installer is pure cosmetics.

+> *NOTE*: Beginning with R9C, the Windows installer does *not* add Erlang
+> to the system wide path.
+If one wants to have Erlang in the path, one
+> has to add it by hand.

 Development
 -----------